copernicus-mogley/zkav.club/infrastructure/README.md

 ---

-### Optional footer blurb

-**Community media needs infrastructure.** We’re building it—practically, transparently, and with long-term stewardship as the default.
+**Community media needs infrastructure.** We’re here to help build it.